sw478/multidimensional-sudoku/README.md

 note: row headers aren't used for the computation itself, but are useful for printing and identifying solutions, and initializing the matrix

-#### solTrie
+#### solTree

-The solTrie objects are used to store the solution(s).
-Each row in the set of a solution will be pointed to by a solTrie object.
+The solTree objects are used to store the solution(s).
+Each row in the set of a solution will be pointed to by a solTree object.
 If a matrix has a single solution, the tree will just be a list, otherwise, it'll just be a normal tree with its leaves signifying a solution.
 There's also no necessary order to the list/tree.
 The tree grows along with the algorithm, since each call to Algorithm X is associated with a candidate matrix row.

-note: solTrie isn't technically a trie

 #### hide